jjtjtyt6644/Portfolio/readme.md

 - Ai-Vision: An AI assistant that provides real-time visual analysis of browser tabs.
 - Proxy: A lightweight HTTP proxy server engineered for traffic routing and security interception.

-## Setup and Installation

-1. Install dependencies:
-   npm install

-2. Configure environment variables:
-   Create a .env file in the root directory and add your Groq API key:
-   VITE_GROQ_API_KEY=your_api_key_here

-3. Start development server:
-   npm run dev

-4. Build for production:
-   npm run build

-## Technical Details

-The portfolio uses an intersection-based section tracking system that shoots a ray-cast to the center of the viewport to determine precisely which content the user is focused on.
-This data is then formatted and passed to the Groq LLM to generate professional, context-specific commentary.

 ## Contact

 - Email: yaoprox0@gmail.com